0x-xnum/myshell/README.md

 # mysh — A Unix Shell in C

-OS lab project.
 Custom shell written in C that handles builtins, external commands via `fork`/`exec`, command history, and a colored prompt.

 ---